isabelc/edd-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.4 =
+* New: Specs table only shows if enabled for a given download.
+* New: blank fields will not show up on table.
+* New: microdata type is only altered if Specs table is enabled for a given download.

 = 1.3 =
 * Minor tweaks to readme.
 Changed plugin url, added donate link, added rate it link.

 = 1.2 =
-* Added ability to insert custom rows into specs table
+* New: added ability to insert custom rows into specs table.
 * Fixed minor WP notice that appeared if modified date had not been set yet.